mzabrisk/final_project_group6/README.md

 ### Purpose of Analysis ###
-The purpose of the analysis is to determine if there is a relationship between cigarette sales, C02 emissions, and lung cancer.
+The purpose of the analysis is to determine if cigarette sales and C02 emissions are linked to lung cancer.

 ## ETL Process ##
 The data was combined into a database.

-Machine Learning Unsupervised

-##
+We used both the Pandas Library in Python and PostgreSQL to clean, sort, and merge our data to a state where we could use it for our visualizations and Machine Learning Models.

-Dashboard
+## Dashboard
+We created a webpage to portrey our findings through visualizations and using the mapbox API.
+The webpage has different tabs of information, with the first giving a background of our analysis, the second utilizing the mapbox API showing countries CO2 emissions, the third gives references to our data sets we are using with a clickable link to read about the data, and the final tab

+## Challenges

+## Successes

 ## Results